I’m talking about an offshore fishing adventure to catch yellowfin tuna, one of the most preferred species for diners everywhere.

 Most charter boats will head out of Perdido Pass with a course set for the deep-water petroleum rigs.
 Take advantage of the travel time to get rested up for what will likely be an epic battle with one of the hardest-fighting fish in the Gulf.

 Most of the time, the captains will stop on the way and let the anglers catch hardtails (blue runners), cigar minnows and skipjack herring that will be used for live bait on the trip.

-If the charter captain finds clear green or blue water before he reaches the rigs, he’ll probably try some daylight trolling or drop some live bait in deeper water to try to locate the yellowfins.
+If you’re lucky enough to find clear green or blue water on the way to the rigs, especially when there’s a significant color change called a rip, the captain may decide to do a little trolling or drop down some live bait in deeper water to try to locate the yellowfins.